Risk Management Tips

 - Store medication samples in a safe and secure location in your office to reduce the risk of theft and unauthorized use.
-Limit access to licensed staff members.
-Medication samples must not be kept in examination rooms or areas that are easily accessible to patients and visitors (e.g., in unlocked drawers or on countertops).
+Limit access to medication samples to licensed staff members.
+These samples must not be kept in examination rooms or areas that are easily accessible to patients and visitors (e.g., in unlocked drawers or on countertops).
 Follow the manufacturer’s recommendations for storage of each drug.

 - Maintain a log of your supply of medication samples.
-Assign the responsibility of monitoring and tracking the inventory to one staff member.
 The log should include documentation of the monitoring of expiration dates.

-- Explain the proper use of the drugs to the patients and any special instructions or warnings in the event the patient does not have sufficient reading skills.
+- Explain the proper use of the medication to patients.
+Include any special instructions or warnings in that discussion and document same in the patient’s medical record.

-- Properly dispose of expired medication samples, when necessary, in accordance with state, federal, and local laws.
+- Properly dispose of expired medication samples in accordance with state, federal, and local laws.

-- Examination rooms and waiting areas should contain appropriate and safe furnishings, such as large sturdy chairs, high sofas, benches, or loveseats that can accommodate obese patients.
+- Examination rooms and waiting areas should include appropriate and safe furnishings, such as large sturdy chairs, high sofas, benches, or loveseats that can accommodate patients of size and visitors.

-- Diagnostic and interventional equipment that can accommodate morbidly obese patients should be available, if regularly needed.
+- Diagnostic and interventional equipment that can accommodate morbidly obese patients should be available.
 This may include, but is not limited to:

 - Appropriate scales for patients who weigh more than 350 lbs.